patcadelina/prometheus-wiki/Expression-Language-Operators.md

 **Between two scalars**, these operators result in another scalar that is either `0` (`false`) or `1` (`true`), depending on the comparison result.

-**Between a sample vector and a scalar**, these operators are applied to the value of every data sample in the vector, and vector elements between which the comparison result is `false` get dropped from the result vector.
+**Between an instant vector and a scalar**, these operators are applied to the value of every data sample in the vector, and vector elements between which the comparison result is `false` get dropped from the result vector.

-**Between two sample vectors**, these operators behave as a filter: They apply to vector elements that have identical sets of labels between the two vectors.
+**Between two instant vectors**, these operators behave as a filter: They apply to vector elements that have identical sets of labels between the two vectors.
 Vector elements for which the expression evaluates to `false` or which don't find an exact label match on the other side of the expression get dropped from the result, while the others get carried over into a result vector with their original (left-hand-side) metric names and data values.

 # Logical/Set Binary Operators

-These logical/set binary operators are only defined between sample vectors:
+These logical/set binary operators are only defined between instant vectors:

 * `and` (intersection)
 * `or` (union)